-Contents Page

 1. Introduction 1

 2. Essential Guiding Principles 3

 3. A Continuum of Support for Transition 4

-4. Supporting Wellbeing 5
+4. Reopening Schools: Supporting Wellbeing 5

 4.1.
 Level 1 Universal Response for All 5

 4.1.1.
 Implementing Physical Safety Measures 5

 4.1.2.
-Settling In 5
+Settling In - Slow Down to Catch Up 5

 4.1.3.
 Communicating Key Messages within the School Community 7

 4.2.
 Levels 2 and 3: Targeted and Individualised Response for Some/Few Students 8

 5. Promoting School Staff Wellbeing 9

 6. Partnering with Parents/Carers 11

 7. Encouraging Student Voice and Agency 12

 8. Resources and Support for School Communities 13